stand-art/jaxn/Discussion.md

 JAXN goes further, by clearly specifying which additional values and data types a library should support.
 This allows users to know what to expect from a JAXN-compatible library, or, looking at it from the other side, search for a JAXN-compatible library when they know that they need these extensions to the data model.

-JAXN extends the JSON data model in three places.
+JAXN extends the JSON data model in two places.

 1. Allow `NaN`, `Infinity` and `-Infinity` for numeric values.
 2. Add a binary data type.
-3. Add date/time/timestamp data types.

 ## Unicode